 What is the best way to see Lady Buddha?

 Rent a motorbike!
 It is very close to the city and the winding road along the peninsula is best traveled slowly to include time to stop and take photos of the beautiful views or those cheeky macaques who might come and say hello.
 In Vietnam you don’t need a license to ride a 50cc motorbike but don’t forget to wear a helmet.
 If you are brave enough to face 14 kilometers of steep hills and winding roads, why not ride up with a bicycle?
-I, however, am not one of those brave souls and book a round trip with a car instead.
+I, however, am not one of those brave souls and booked a round trip with a car instead.

 What should I wear?

 Vietnam isn’t too strict on clothing rules, but be mindful that this is still a place of worship and of great importance to Vietnamese people.
 It wouldn’t be appropriate to go in beachwear, but shorts and t-shirts are fine.
 Pack a light scarf or shawl to cover your shoulders when entering the pagoda.
 Remember to always take your shoes off before going inside any of the buildings.